c/o COSY Direct, Unit 316-318, Fauld Industrial Estate, Fauld, Burton-On-Trent, DE13 9HS 01332 345424 or 07961236833 [email protected]

 Welcome to Derbyshire Children’s Holiday Centre

-• – Stay Connected: Follow our journey as we plan for a brighter future.
+• Connect & share with others – Follow our journey on socialmedia as we plan for a brighter future.
+Share our mission and story to help us raise awareness.

 •